MicrosoftDocs/query-docs/query-languages/dax/dax-copilot.md

 ---
-title: "Write DAX queries with Copilot | Microsoft Docs"
+title: "Write DAX queries with Copilot"
 description: Use Copilot to create a DAX queries query.
 Type in a prompt to describe what DAX query you would like generated, and Copilot can create it. ms.service: powerbi ms.date: 10/21/2024